-Created on June 27th, 2018 by 20 port authorities of the Mediterranean Basin, the MEDports Association celebrates its first anniversary and now has 22 member ports representing about 70% of the total traffic of Mediterranean ports – Algeciras, Arzew, Barcelona, Bastia, Bejaia, Beirut, Cartagena , Ports of Catalonia, Civitavecchia, Damietta, Luka Koper, Marseille Fos, Malta Freeport, Office of the Merchant Navy and Ports (OMMP), Puertos del Estado, Serport Group, Skikda, Tanger Med, Tarragona, Toulon, Valencia and Venice.
+Created on June 27th, 2018 by 20 port authorities of the Mediterranean Basin, the MEDports Association celebrates its first anniversary and now has 23 member ports representing about 70% of the total traffic of Mediterranean ports – Algeciras, Arzew, Barcelona, Bastia, Bejaia, Beirut, Cartagena, Civitavecchia, Durrës, Igoumenitsa, Luka Koper, Malta Freeport, Marseille Fos, Moroccan Ports Agency (ANP), Office of the Merchant Navy and Ports (OMMP), Serport Group, Sète, Skikda, Tanger Med, Taranto, Toulon, Valencia and Venice.

 The membership of several associative and international organizations as partners, and as associate members, makes it possible to extend fruitful and beneficial collaboration for all.

-Indeed, the MEDports Association aims at creating a new area of collaboration, production and exchange between the Mediterranean ports on common issues and is also promoting the international visibility of the Mediterranean maritime and port area, a true connected and connecting platform between Asia, Africa and Europe.
+Indeed, the MEDports Association aims at creating a new platform of collaboration, production and exchange between the Mediterranean ports on common issues and is also promoting the international visibility of the Mediterranean maritime and ports area, a true connected and connecting platform between Asia, Africa and Europe.

-The activity of the association is organized thanks to the involvement of its members around the six technical committees working on key themes of the sea and port – Relations with International Institutions; Marketing Statistics and Analysis; Employment, Training and Maritime Expertise; Sustainability; Safety and Security; and Smartport.
+The activity of the Association is organized thanks to the involvement of its members around the three Technical Committees working on key themes of the sea and port – Business Development, Cooperation and Promotion Committees.

-Each committee has set itself the goal of achieving a flagship operational project for 2018/2019.
-For example, the Employment, Training and Maritime Expertise Committee is working on training new managers by providing them a comprehensive training made by the port institutions partners.
-The Statistics and Marketing Analysis Committee has undertaken the definition of Key Performance Indicators (KPI) for MED ports demonstrating their constantly evolving performance.
+Each Committee has set itself the goal of achieving flagship operational projects for 2021/2022.
+For example, the Promotion Committee is working on training new managers by providing them a comprehensive training made by the partner ports intitutes.
+The Business Development Committee has undertaken the definition of Key Performance Indicators (KPI) for MED ports demonstrating their constantly evolving performance.

 The promotion of Mediterranean ports through the investment and participation of member ports of the MEDports Association encourages the strengthening of the MEDports network, creating a collective intelligence through the exchange of best practices.
 The densification of the network will then capture even more of the world’s maritime transport through the Mediterranean.